 A sure sign of a kitchen DIYer are words most often heard on HGTV and HOUZZ.COM like shabby chic, shiplap, and IKEA.
 Professional kitchen designers cringe when we hear these words.
-Just Googling kitchen photos with these profane words brings up page after page of kitchens that will devalue a home.
+Just Googling kitchen photos with these profane words brings up page after page of kitchens that will devalue a home and cause problems.

 Houzz.com enthusiasts and DIYers love IKEA.
-Professional kitchen designers know that IKEA is a terribly made cabinet line and not even a good value.
+Professional kitchen designers know that IKEA is a terribly made cabinet line that can cause problems.
 I find just hearing the brand name irritating.

 Some of the oddities above include solid cabinet doors over lower glass doors.
 This makes cabinetry appear unbalanced.
-Wall cabinets over windows, traditional door styles without crown moldings, and cabinetry sitting on a countertop very close to a sink break fundamental design rules.
-Mixing styles that don’t go together can be done to be eclectic but I suspect that here, it is unintentional.
-Finally, an expensive potfill over a cheap range with a back control panel on it, just makes me nuts.
+Wall cabinets over windows, traditional door styles without crown moldings, and cabinetry sitting on a countertop very close to a sink break fundamental design rule.
+Mixing styles that don’t go together can be done to be eclectic, but I suspect that here, it is unintentional.
+Finally, an expensive pot-fill over a cheap range with a back control panel on it, just makes me nuts.

 I wish that all kitchen design professionals would put the value of their customers home above simply selling cabinetry.

-Homeowners looking for a design firm and cabinet dealer that puts their best interests above simply selling cabinetry will find the right partner with Main Line Kitchen Design.
+Homeowners looking for a design firm and cabinet dealer that puts their best interests above simply selling cabinetry find that they will come across less problems.